 At the Simmrin Law Group, we work hard to protect your rights and keep you from being fined or sent to prison.
-We have a team of top federal gun offense lawyers in Los Angeles who have dedicated their careers to helping people fight gun charges and other federal crimes.
+We have a team of top criminal defense lawyers in Los Angeles who have dedicated their careers to helping people fight gun charges and other federal crimes.
 Fill out the form to the right or call us for your free consultation today.

 When Is Possessing a Gun a Federal Crime?

 Federal Law 18 USC §922 makes it illegal for certain people to possess or receive firearms or ammunition.
 The law applies to: